Therapy for ADHD

 You were diagnosed with ADHD later in life.

-You had already developed some great coping skills.
-You did well in school… okay, it was always a hot mess, but you got it done.
+You’ve developed some great coping skills.
+You do well academically… okay, it was always a hot mess, but you got it done.
 While you have the same diploma as everyone else in your graduating class, it was chaos getting there.
+People like you and you always find a way to pull it all off.
+But the stress is a nightmare along the way.

-You have a job that you perform well at when the pressure is on.
-Ironically, when you have less to do, you’re more likely to get behind and let things slip.
+You have a job that you perform well at… when the pressure is on.
+When you have less to do, you’re more likely to get behind and let things slip.
+It’s almost impossible to keep up with the tedious paperwork involved.
+You’re always a little behind and in danger of getting in trouble.

 But life is getting more complex in your 20’s & 30’s…

 As all these adult responsibilities start to pile up, your ability to manage them with your old coping skills (pull an all nighter! drink way too much caffeine! wait until you’re in trouble to start working!) starts to unravel.
-It just doesn’t seem possible that you can show up for your job (on time??), cook meals (does peanut butter out of the tub count as meal prep?), pay taxes, answer emails, manage bills, do the dishes… etc. etc.— and not lose your mind out of boredom, frustration and despair.
+It just doesn’t seem possible that you can keep up with everything— show up for your job (on time??), cook meals (does peanut butter out of the tub count as a meal?), pay taxes, answer emails, manage bills, do dishes… etc. and not get so overwhelmed and frustrated you just want to give up.

 But waiting until it’s a crisis to get tasks done is eating away at your self esteem.